-Western State Hospital, founded in 1854, is one of the oldest continually-operating mental health hospitals in the United States.
-Today, the hospital is an acute care adult psychiatric facility operated by the Commonwealth of Kentucky and accredited by The Joint Commission and certified by the Centers for Medicare and Medicaid in clinical and counseling psychology doctoral programs with regional, state, or APA accreditation.
-Our program stresses the progressive development of foundational skills needed for the professional practice of psychology across an integrated community health spectrum, and includes a broad range of settings, populations, and challenges.
+Western State Hospital (WSH), founded in 1854, is one of the oldest continually-operating mental health hospitals in the United States.
+Today, the hospital is an acute care adult psychiatric facility operated by the Commonwealth of Kentucky and accredited by The Joint Commission and certified by the Centers for Medicare and Medicaid Services.
+Western State Hospital serves the 34 westernmost counties in the state, providing inpatient crisis stabilization through recovery-oriented practices.

+The internship is under the supervision of Dr. Susan Redmond-Vaught and the faculty and staff of the Psychology Department at Western State Hospital.
+The program stresses the progressive development of foundational skills needed for the professional practice of psychology across an integrated community health spectrum, and includes a broad range of settings, populations, and challenges.